jackmwolf/pcsstools/README.md

 Then, we can calculate the linear model by using `pcsslm()`.
-Our `formula` will list all phenotypes as one sum, joined together by `+` opperators and we indicate that we want the first principal component score by setting `comp = 1`.
+Our `formula` will list all phenotypes as one sum, joined together by `+` operators and we indicate that we want the first principal component score by setting `comp = 1`.

     model_pcss <- pcsslm(y1 + y2 + y3 ~ g + x, pcss = pcss, comp = 1)